Code-Institute-Submissions/eleventh-embodiment/README.md

 - Newsletter form cannot be submitted if there is no email entered in the input field
 - Video plays when user clicks "play" button
 - The contact form on the "Contact" page is working properly
-    - it will not submit if there is no name entered
+    - It will not submit if there is no name entered
-    - it will not submit if there is no email or if email is not in the right format
+    - It will not submit if there is no email or if email is not in the right format
     - Message is not a required field so form will submit without it

 ### Bugs found during testing